-A general pest control for cockroaches, Spiders, Ants, and Silverfish will certainly help to prevent alates from gaining access to a home.
-When a pest control service has been carried out the external of the home would be treated this at least gives some protection agaisnt termites during the colonising period.
+General pest control for cockroaches, Spiders, Ants, and Silverfish will certainly help to prevent alates from gaining access to a home.
+When a pest control service has been carried out the external of the home would be treated this at least gives some protection against termites during the colonising period.

 Termites cause a huge amount of damage to Australian homes every year.
 But most of the damage caused could have been prevented with regular inspections.

 Termites are a pest that needs to be taken seriously and a regular termite inspection is a must.
-But as far as flying termites go they pose no real threat to a home until a colony is well established.
+But as far as flying termites go they pose no real threat to homes until a colony is well established.

 Always use a professional termite company to carry out your termite inspections.
 A pest control company that has the use of thermal imaging camera technology is an advantage.